ungaro/aleo-workshop/unit-1/4-create-and-test-your-token.md

 Define a token struct with an owner and balance:

 ```
-program [your_token_name].aleo {
+program token_jimito.aleo {
+    // Step one: define your token record
     record Token {
         // The token owner, any record must be defined with the `owner` field.
         owner: address,
         // Token balance of the user.
         balance: u64,
     }
 ```

 ### **Step Two: Define the Mint Function**